pacrowther/PHY11006/_sources/topic3.md

 where $f$ is the total number of degrees of freedom.
 Dividing 85.66 by $R/2$ gives $f$ = 20.6.
 We subtract 3 for the translational kinetic energy  degrees of freedom and get 17.6, which indicates that 17 degrees of freedom are  completely active, and one is partially active (we can see from {numref}`fig3.3` that the transition from $n$ to $n+1$ degrees of freedom is not sharp - it is possible to be _in between_.
-This is because the molecules in a gas do not all have the sample energy - see next section).
+This is because the molecules in a gas do not all have the same energy - recall {ref}`maxwell-boltzmann)` ).
  ```
 ````
 `````